-To implement the Victorian Government’s commitment to supporting renewable energy development through the planning framework, Amendment VC161 (Amendment) was gazetted on 17 September 2019, introducing important changes to all Victoria Planning Provisions.
+To implement the Victorian Government’s commitment to supporting renewable energy development through the planning framework, Amendment VC161 was announced on 17 September 2019, introducing important changes to all Victoria Planning Provisions.

 What does this Amendment do?

 - introducing the Solar Energy Facilities Design and Development Guideline August 2019 as a decision guideline for planning permit applications for renewable energy facilities (other than wind energy facilities)

 - specifying the Minister for Planning as the responsible authority (previously councils) for all renewable energy facilities and associated utility infrastructure above 1 megawatt generation capacity

 - introducing State planning policy to protect declared irrigation districts.